obsidiansystems/seven-guis-vty/TemperatureConverter.md

 ### Cyclical update dependencies

 However, this is unfortunately not entirely correct!
-In fact, we will run into problems, as soon as we try to hook up the text input from the fahrenheit input back into `_textInputConfig_setValue` for celsius!
-The issue is quite fundamental, since `Dynamic t Text` changes whenever either the user inputs something in the UI, or `_textInputConfig_setValue` is used to update the value!
+In fact, we will run into problems as soon as we try to hook up the Fahrenheit text input back into `_textInputConfig_setValue` for Celsius.
+The issue is quite fundamental, since `Dynamic t Text` changes when either the user inputs something in the UI, or when `_textInputConfig_setValue` is used to update the value.

-If we now we supply the change event from celsius into the `Dynamic` value of the fahrenheit input, and the change event from fahrenheit into the `Dynamic` of the celsius input...
-Then whenever we enter anything into celsius, the change event will be propagated to fahrenheit input...
-Which in turns updates the value in the fahrenheit input...
-This triggers an update event that is fed right back into the celsius input event handling...
-Which in turn changes the value of the celsius event producing an event... that is fed to fahrenheit!
+Let's walk through an example:

+1. You input "42" into the celsius field.
+2. The value of `_textInput_value celsiusInput` changes.
+3. The event from `updated (_textInput_value celsiusInput)` is triggered.
+4. This causes the Event `_textInputConfig_setValue` to fire, changing the value of `_textInput_value fahrenheitInput`.
+5. Since the value of `_textInput_value fahrenheitInput` changes, the event `updated (_textInput_value fahrenheitInput)` fires.
+6. Now, we set the value of `_textInput_value celsiusInput` again, and jump back to 3.

+So, we have infinite update loop: no good!

+> Try it out.
+Wire up the two textInputs as described and watch the UI hang immediately, not even rendering anything!

-Lots of rambling, let's take a look at a diagram to visualize the issue:
+Let's take a look at a diagram to visualize the issue:

 ![](images/temperature/cyclic-deps2.png)

 In short, our current design *can not* work.
-What we need it something that resembles this instead:
+What we need instead is something that resembles this:

 ![](images/temperature/cyclic-good.png)

-This might look almost the same, but the important bit is to separate UI and `setValue` events.
+While these might almost look the same, the important bit is to separate the `User Input` and `setValue` events.
 Previously, we subscribed to the *change events* of our value in the text input.
 What we need is to subscribe to the events the *user creates*.
 And this is where the function `_textInput_userInput` comes into play.
-It only contains the events created by the user, basically contains the contents of our text input after the UI events, e.g. keyboard presses, etc..., have been applied to our text input.
+It only contains the events created by the user: the contents of our text input after the `User Input` events (e.g. keyboard presses, *etc*) have been applied to our text input.

 Now that we know how to break up the cyclic update dependency, let's take a look at how we can keep the contents of our two text inputs truly synchronized: